|

 Gray Carter

 Member died in July of this year.
 Gray had attended many MAC meetings in recent years even with his care giver.
 He had celebrated his 97th birthday in March.
 Gray went to Auburn University and University of Georgia.
 He was an engineer by training and worked at Westinghouse.
+He had an artistic bent, having done wood carving, painting, needlepoint and furniture making among other things.
+He was a propagator who liked to give away his plants.
+His favorite plant was Rhododendron alabamense which reminded him of his southern roots.

 Ronald Brown